 According to Dr Strauss from Cambridge Health Alliance, having something pleasant to focus on like trees and greenery helps distract your mind from negative thinking, so your thoughts become less filled with worry.

 If you just can’t stop thinking about the things you need to do at work, get them out of your mind and onto paper.

 Write a to-do list or journal your thoughts for five minutes.
 This will give you the mental clarity you need to relax by getting all those work-based thoughts down on paper in a structured plan.

 The best bit is it also gives you an opportunity to visually see your progress as you tick items off when you’re back in the office on Monday.

 Now that you’ve got some practical tips up your sleeve it’s time to put what you’ve learnt into action.

-If you need a bigger nudge in the right direction, pick yourself up a copy of this book, it’ll help you become the boss of busy.
+If you need a bigger nudge in the right direction, pick yourself up a copy of this book, it’s filled with practical activities that’ll help you get back on track.